SimpleStack/simplestack.github.io/query/select_async.md

 ---
-title: SimpleStack - Querying Data
+title: SimpleStack - Querying Data - Typed
 hero_title:
 layout: page
 hero_image: /assets/background.jpg
 show_sidebar: false
 menubar: home_menu
 ---
-# Select Statements
+# Typed select statements
 All these samples are based on the"Dog" class from the [home page](/) and a connection as described in the [setup](/setup/sqlserver):

-## WHERE clause generation using strong type LINQ queries
+## WHERE clause generation using strongly typed LINQ queries

 <div class="notification is-info">
 <span class="icon">